-Please note: This information relates to adult usage only.
+Please note: this information relates to adult usage only.

-you can purchase these from your chemist
+Over the counter (OTC) medicines; you can purchase these from your chemist.

 Aspirin is considered an everyday anti-inflammatory used to treat occasional headaches, toothache, and period pain.
 It is also known as acetylsalicylic acid.

-Codeine is an opioid-based pain medication.
-Low dose codeine is available OTC and comes mixed with paracetamol (co-codamol) or with aspirin (co-codaprin) or with ibuprofen (Nurofen Plus).
+Codeine at low doses is available OTC and comes mixed with paracetamol (co-codamol) or with aspirin (co-codaprin) or with ibuprofen (Nurofen Plus).
 It is also available as syrup (linctus) to treat dry coughs.

 Amitriptyline is traditionally used to treat depression but at low dose levels is also used to treat pain caused by nerve sensitivity or nerve damage, such as shingles, diabetes, nerve pain and sciatica.
 Prescribed in 10mg, 25mg or 50mg doses, it’s usual to take amitriptyline once a day before bedtime because it can make you feel sleepy.

 Gabapentin is normally used to treat epilepsy, and it can also be used for nerve pain.
-Doses are between 900mg and 3,600mg a day split into 3 doses.
+Doses are between 900mg and 3,600mg a day split into 3 doses.Read Stephen’s story

 Pregabalin is usually used to treat epilepsy and extreme anxiety.
-It can also be used to treat nerve pain by interfering with pain messages travelling through the brain and down the spine.
+It can also be used to treat nerve pain by interfering with pain messages travelling through the brain and down the spine.Read Stephen’s story